Contract Conditions, Rules and Regulations

 N.B.
 Further information is contained in the “Brisbane Truck Show Exhibitor Guide” which will be made available to all exhibitors prior to the show dates.

 - Exhibitors must comply with the show bump in and bump out timetable which is provided by the organiser to the exhibitor.

-- Bump in of stand builder’s equipment for Halls 1-4, Great Hall and Concourse will commence on Sunday 21st May.
+- Bump in of stand builder’s equipment for Halls 1-4, Great Hall and Concourse will commence on Sunday 12th May.
 The organiser will provide exhibitors with a designated bump in and bump out schedule.
-Access will not be granted to exhibitors or stand builders that is not compliant with the scheduled timetable provided by the organiser.
+Access will not be granted to exhibitors or stand builders that are not compliant with the scheduled timetable provided by the organiser.

 - Vehicles being displayed must be commercial vehicles over “3.5 tonne GVM or ATM”.
 In-service vehicles, trailers and service bodies used specifically to display product are not permitted.
 Any exceptions i.e. testimonial purpose, must have the Organisers prior approval